Knowing Yourself – The Start of Your Success Journey

 When we believe in the impact these efforts can have, we carve out the time to do it.
 For starters, we are much better equipped to succeed when we operate from a place of knowing what’s important to us and what our natural talents are.

 A major turning point in life can start us on this path to knowing ourselves–and wanting more for ourselves.
 It may be an upheaval like a divorce, a layoff, or a health issue that propels us to reexamine what we’re doing in our lives.
-For me, it started with my cancer success story (which I’ll be speaking about on May 22nd).
+For me, it started with my cancer success story (which I spoke about on May 22; see video below)

 But major life changes are not the only reason to evaluate ourselves or “dream bigger.”
 Many people simply acknowledge that they can raise the bar on their successes during the course of everyday life.
+And entrepreneurial-minded leaders understand the necessity of leading themselves in this way.
 They just need some clarity around what direction to take.
 This is also where looking inward and knowing yourself can provide the answers–and the necessary actions–for greater success.

 There are two steps that are important to this knowing –